Introduction: The Unique Challenge of Keeping Cool in Los Angeles

 Optimizing Thermostat Settings

-For prompt and reliable service, many homeowners choose AC repair in Los Angeles.
+For prompt and reliable service, many homeowners choose AC repair.

 Set your thermostat as high as comfortably possible, ideally around 78°F when you’re home.
 Each degree lower can increase energy use by up to 8%.
 Use programmable or smart thermostats to adjust settings automatically during the hottest parts of the day or when you’re away.